pierre-bourguet/3-tag-rna-seq/README.md

 sbatch 02.0_DESeq2.sbatch "../../04_output/tagseq_03_cdca7_complementation_AtRTD3_ATTE/02_counts/" "WT_R6,cdca7_ab_R1,cdca7_ab_R6,cdca7_ab_dCter_R4" "none" "../../03_sample_lists/sample_list_tagseq_03_cdca7.tsv" "../../03_sample_lists/DESeq2_tagseq_03_cdca7.tsv" "WT"

 # Contributions
 Yoav Voichek developed the original pipeline.
 Vikas Shukla further improved it and put it on github.
-I created a fork from Vikas's pipeline and made the following modifications:
+I created a fork from Vikas's pipeline.
+The main modifications I did are the following:
 - 3' adapters and polyA are trimmed more efficiently, increasing mapping rates by ~100%
 - reference transcriptome changed from TAIR10 to AtRTD3
 - transposable_element_gene annotations removed and replaced by TAIR10 AT.TE annotations.
 This improves the counting of 3' fragments and avoids ambiguity issues with counting reads at overlapping annotations
 - incorporated read downsampling from Yoav's original code
 - map with STAR and count reads with salmon in alignment mode, instead of salmon pseudoalignment
 - count reads in sense and antisense
+- created an alternative version of the genome files to include a transgenic construct

 I also added a post processing step which generates:
 - files with aggregated counts
 - multiQC